eduardoboares/linkapi-test/README.md

 ● Create a collection in the MongoDB database aggregating the opportunities entered in Bling by day and total value;

-● Create endpoint to bring consolidated data from MongoDB collection.
+● Create endpoint to bring consolidated data from MongoDB collection.<br>

 **INSTRUCTIONS**

 ● Develop and version the project using git;

 ● Use GitHub to host the code;

-● Send the repository link to people@linkapi..com.br WHAT WILL BE ASSESSED;

 ● Number of requirements performed;